christopherhimes/christopherhimes.github.io/_posts/2025/08/2025-08-08-the-substance.markdown

     id: 114995969218071167
 ---

-{% include img.html src='/blog/the-substance/the-substance.webp' alt='' %}
+{% include img.html src='/blog/the-substance/the-substance.webp' alt='The Substance Movie Poster with various scenes from the movie and reviews' %}

 The Substance is a body horror film from 2024 that uses body horror to explore the absurd things that women do to themselves in the of attaining unrealistic body expectations.